John Cafferty

 In the 2000s, the band headlined regularly across North America including shows at the Hatch Memorial Shell in Boston in 2006, 2007 and 2010 and multiple gigs at the Mohegan Sun Resort & Casino in Connecticut, where fans from across the globe often asked Cafferty to sign his autograph “Eddie.”
 In 2012, John Cafferty & the Beaver Brown Band were inducted into the Rhode Island Music Hall of Fame.

-In August 2021, the band performed the first in-person event at the Providence Performing Arts Center since the start of the COVID-19 pandemic in early 2020, sharing the bill with Southside Johnny and the Asbury Jukes, surely the only band compared to Springsteen and the E Street Band as often as Cafferty and the Beaver Brown Band has been.
+In August 2021, the band performed the first in-person event at the Providence Performing Arts Center since the start of the Covid-19 pandemic in early 2020.
+They shared the bill with a group that’s compared to Springsteen and the E Street Band as often as Cafferty and the Beaver Brown Band: Southside Johnny and the Asbury Jukes.

 Published On: December 28, 2012